aliakseikln/Dagger-2-and-Retrofit-simple-app/README.md

 # Dagger2andRetrofitDemo
-It is one more very simple test Android application using Dagger 2, Glide, Viewmodel and Retrofit.
+It is one more very simple test Android application using Dagger 2, Glide, Viewmodel, Retrofit and gitHub API Search.
 Was made just for testing purpose to better understand how these frameworks work.